deleteman/vatican/readme.md

 Vatican attemps to be a micro-framework for creating APIs as quickly as possible.
 One of the key features of Vatican is the use of annotations on methods to define the endpoints of the API.

+For a full code example of an app using Vatican, check out this repo: https://github.com/deleteman/vatican-example

 ##Using Vatican

 To install Vatican just run: